graehawke photo

 Gold'n Hawk x Green Valley's Picabo

+Graehawke had an exceptionally nice Classic coat — the epitome of the “old kind” with an undercoat that grooms out almost entirely with a slicker brush and with no objection from the llama.
+That was just the icing on a strong and straight body.
 We had long wanted a Gold’n Hawk daughter with Gold’n Hawk’s excellent classic coat, logically-inclined nature, and stupendously heavy muscling and bone along with the other physical, temperamental, and genetic traits that we insist each of our breeding animals embody.
-Graehawke fits our desires to a “T” ... a dream come true!
-Like all dreams of all llama breeders, something went wrong.
-Graehawke has been bred to two proven studs several times and although testing pregnant, has produced nothing.
-We have decided not to pursue the cause in this case (our past experiences with numerous other llamas that had similar reproductive problems yielded no successful outcomes despite significant financial outlay from us).
+Graehawke fit our desires to a “T” ... a dream come true!
+Unfortunately, Graehawke was bred to multiple proven studs several times and produced nothing.
+So much for dreams.

 Graehawke’s name reflects both her color (grey-brown, or dun) and her sire (Gold'n Hawk, who goes by “Hawk”).